jules2689/trudeau/trudeau/2020-04-18/post_news.md

 People have lost their jobs.
 People are having difficulty making ends meet.
 So we always have to weigh public health outcomes and economic outcomes..in the next few weeks andmonths,  will have to be very, very cautious.
-Of course, many of US areanxious  reopen the economy.
+Of course, many of us areanxious  reopen the economy.
 That said, we must absolutelyfollow  recommendations of our public health experts.
 We must take the necessarypublic  measures if wewant  reopen the economy.
 Followup question.